EnroeDoroja/webgl-and-typescript/README.md

 # WebGL and TypeScript

 This project is a simple demo of how to use WebGL2 and TypeScript together.
+It demostrates the setup of a simple shader-based renderer, texture creation, and basic mouse integration.

 In an effort to make this code more resilient to bit-rot, the version of TypeScript has been fixed at 3.2.2, and webpack has been fixed at 4.28.1.